openmobilityfoundation/mobility-data-specification/provider/README.md

 ### Pagination

+`provider` APIs may decide to paginate the data payload.
+If so, pagination must comply with the [JSON API](http://jsonapi.org/format/#fetching-pagination) specification.

-The following keys must be provided for pagination links:
+The following keys must be used for pagination links:

+* `first`: url to the first page of data
+* `last`: url to the last page of data
 * `prev`: url to the previous page of data
 * `next`: url to the next page of data

-The `next` key must be set to `null` to indicate the last page of data.
+At a minimum, paginated payloads must include a `next` key, which must be set to `null` to indicate the last page of data.

 ```json
 {